 Lost FSA ID Password

 Students!
 Don’t rely on your parents to make one for you.
 They may help you through your first few years completing the application, but you will need these credentials for years to come.
-You’ll need your FSA ID if you’re applying for financial aid in graduate school, or to log in and see your federal student loan portfolio.
+You’ll need your FSA ID if you’re applying for financial aid in graduate school, or to log in and see your federal student loan portfolio or federal grant history.
 Also, don’t make one for your parent’s they will need to make their own.

 Parents!
 Don’t just make one for your child to make the process easier.
 If they need their credentials and you’re unavailable, it may be challenging for them to reset their password if they don’t know the information to recover it.